quarkslab/wirego/examples/reolinkcreds/README.md

 # Reolink Credentials example plugin

+The complete code of this example can be found [here](./wirego_reolinkcreds.go) Before getting deep in this example, you should probably take a look at the [minimalist](../examples/minimal/README.md) and [ReolinkCreds Light)()../examples/reolinkcredslight/README.md) examples.

 ## Introduction

 This simple plugin parses authentication requests made to a Reolink network camera.
-Traffic occurs in clear form, over HTTP on port 80.
+Traffic is sent in clear form, over HTTP on port 80.
 An example pcap can be found [here](./reolink_sample.pcapng).

 This plugin extracts credentials passed to the camera and uses the response to detect wether those were valid or not.